mjacobs1341/Mellys-Closet/manual-testing/03-bug-report.md

 ## Current Behavior:
 Clicking the "Add to Cart" button does not change color or provide any visual feedback.
 ## Expected Behavior:
-The "Add to Cart" button should change color to indicate that it was clicked and provide visual feedback.
+The "Add to Cart" button should change color (from burgundy to gray) to indicate that it was clicked and provide visual feedback.
 ## Priority: High
 ## Status: New
 ## Attachments: